 Frequently Asked Questions About Fascia Repair and Installation

 What Exactly Are Fascia Boards?

 Fascia boards are a component of your roofline that cover your roof edge at its lowest point, where it runs parallel to your building's exterior wall.
 This is where rain gutters are attached, in most cases.
-Rake boards are a very similar component that are often referred to as fascia—the only difference is that they cover the edge of the roofline where it slants upward, meeting at the apex of a gabled roof edge rather than running in a straight horizontal line along the lowest edge of a roof structure.
+Rake boards are a very similar component that is often referred to as fascia—the only difference is that they cover the edge of the roofline where it slants upward, meeting at the apex of a gabled roof edge rather than running in a straight horizontal line along the lowest edge of a roof structure.
 They trim your roofline, which makes it look more polished and complete, but fascia also has important functions that have nothing to do with appearances.
-It closes off the open end of the roof structure to block out water that could cause serious problems like wood rot, and it prevents rodents, insects, bats and birds from finding their way into your attic.
+It closes off the open end of the roof structure to block out water that could cause serious problems like wood rot, and it prevents rodents, insects, bats, and birds from finding their way into your attic.

-Both fascia and rake boards (and soffit boards) are sometimes considered part of the roof while others group them in with the siding, but either way they are prone to suffering damage or deterioration over time and will eventually need fascia repair or a replacement fascia installation.
-They are commonly made of wood, aluminum, fiber cement or vinyl.
+Both fascia and rake boards (and soffit boards) are sometimes considered part of the roof while others group them in with the siding, but either way, they are prone to suffering damage or deterioration over time and will eventually need fascia repair or a replacement fascia installation.
+They are commonly made of wood, aluminum, fiber cement, or vinyl.

 Soffit boards are often mentioned together with fascia because they are located in close proximity and tend to be subjected to similar types of damage.
 Soffits are the boards that cover the underside of roof eaves rather than the edge, and they are ventilated with holes or slats to allow air circulation in the attic space.

 How Can I Tell If My Fascia Boards Are Rotten?